 In practice, it means: instead of manually decomposing a feature into tasks, writing acceptance criteria from scratch, and identifying dependencies yourself, an AI generates that structure.
 The quality of the output depends almost entirely on the quality of the context the AI has when planning.

-Generic AI project planning — using ChatGPT or Claude web for project planning — produces generic plans.
+Generic AI project planning — dropping a prompt into a chat AI or your coding agent without codebase access — produces generic plans.
 Without access to your codebase, the AI plans against a hypothetical architecture.
-For simple greenfield projects, this works adequately.
+PMI data shows that 37% of projects fail due to a lack of clear goals, and inaccurate collection of requirements remains a top cause of failure.
+For simple greenfield projects, generic planning works adequately.
 For anything built on an existing codebase, generic planning produces plans that don't fit.

 Codebase-aware AI project planning reads your actual repository before planning.
 The difference in output quality is significant: subtasks reference real files, architectural decisions reflect existing patterns, and edge cases are surfaced before implementation starts rather than discovered mid-build.